-- In addition to municipal desalination, industrial desalination capacity in the state is estimated to be about 60 to 100 million gallons per day (about 67,000 to 112,000 acre-feet per year) mainly in the power and semi-conductor industries.
-(Source: TWDB, 2005)
+- In addition, industrial desalination capacity in the state is estimated to be about 60 to 100 million gallons per day (about 67,000 to 112,000 acre-feet per year) mainly in the power and semi-conductor industries.
+Source: TWDB, 2005.

 - The largest inland municipal desalination plant in Texas, the Kay Bailey Hutchison desalination plant in El Paso, has a design capacity of approximately 27.5 million gallons per day (30,800 acre-feet per year) and went into production in August 2007.

-- The average cost to produce 1 acre-foot of desalinated water from brackish groundwater ranges from approximately $357 to $782 (Source: Cost of Brackish Groundwater Desalination in Texas, 276 KB).
+- The average cost to produce 1 acre-foot of desalinated water from brackish groundwater ranges from approximately $357 to $782.
+The average cost to produce one acre-foot of desalinated water from seawater is projected to range from approximately $800 to about $1,400.
+Source: Cost of Brackish Groundwater Desalination in Texas.

 - The volume of new water supplies coming from brackish groundwater, seawater, and brackish surface water desalination recommended water management strategies by 2070 is 192,000 acre-feet per year (2.5 percent of total new water supplies), 157,000 (2.0 percent), and 63,000 (0.8 percent), respectively.

 - "Nine planning groups recommended groundwater desalination strategies and three recommended seawater desalination strategies.
 Planning groups cited the cost of desalination treatment and infrastructure, a lack of interested project sponsors, and the existing availability of non-brackish water sources as reasons for not recommending groundwater desalination strategies."

 - Brackish Groundwater Desalination (211 KB)